discdiver/pacc-2024/README.md

 ![PACC logo](pacc-logo.png)

-Find code for each module that can be used as a starting point for labs.
+Find code from slides that can be used as a starting point for labs in each of the module folders.